odan/prisma/README.md

 ## SQL Query Builder

-This framework comes with [Aura.SqlQuery](https://github.com/auraphp/Aura.SqlQuery) as SQL query builder.
+This framework comes with [CakePHP Database](https://github.com/cakephp/database) as SQL query builder.

 The database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application, and works on all supported database systems.

-For more details how to build queries read the **[documentation](https://github.com/auraphp/Aura.SqlQuery/blob/3.x/docs/index.md)**.
+For more details how to build queries read the **[documentation](http://book.cakephp.org/3.0/en/orm/query-builder.html)**.

 ## Migrations